top of page

 20:45 – A&E at the Royal Derby Hospital

 It felt like the staff were dismissing me as an over-anxious parent.
-You hear of this happening - it's every parent's worst nightmare.
-But, I could not believe it was happening to us.
+You hear of this happening - it's every parent's worst nightmare, and I could not believe it was happening to us.

-I pleaded for antibiotics and explaines that we had been to the Walk-In Centre that evening, where they gave him penicillin as a precaution.
+I pleaded for antibiotics and explained that we had been to the Walk-In Centre that evening, where they gave Sam penicillin as a precaution.
 They seem reluctant to give him any.
-I know there is something seriously wrong with Sam, but they are not taking me seriously.
+I know there is something seriously wrong, but they are not taking me seriously.

 (I later learned that, due to communication errors during handover between East Midlands Ambulance Service and the hospital, the A&E team believed Sam had experienced a one-minute febrile convulsion at home, rather than 30 minutes of back-to-back seizures.
 His Glasgow Coma Scale assessment had also been incorrectly calculated.
 Both of these errors masked how seriously unwell Sam was and the neurological emergency he was facing.
 These errors contributed to delays in escalating his treatment.
-It also helped me understand why I felt I was being dismissed by the doctor at the time.)
+It also helped explain why I felt my concerns were being dismissed by the doctor at the time.)

 22:30 - Resus

 Sam had a further two seizures and still hadn’t properly come round.
 He hadn't spoken at all since his first seizure.
 Seeing him have further seizures was incredibly distressing.
-His oxygen levels kept dropping during the seizures and he still hadn't woken up properly.
-They carried out blood tests and a CT scan of his head, but they can't identify what is wrong.
+His oxygen levels kept dropping during the seizures and he still wasn't talking or displaying any emotion.
+He had numerous blood tests and a CT scan of his head, but nothing was found.

-On his third seizure the medical team inserted an airway (an oropharyngeal airway) into his mouth to help keep his airway open because he wasn't maintaining his airway properly.
-I know there is something seriously wrong.
-I feel sick with worry.
+On his third seizure the medical team inserted an airway (an oropharyngeal airway) into his mouth to help keep his airway open because he wasn't maintaining it properly.
+I knew there was something seriously wrong, and I felt sick with worry.

-02:00 – Sam admitted to HDU at Royal Derby Hospital
+02:00 – Sam was admitted to HDU at Royal Derby Hospital

 02:30 – Sam had more seizures